JohnnyGlynn/strike/README.md

 End-to-End Encrypted Messaging service using gRPC

-## Running Strike Locally

-The following instructions may reference `podman` as the container runtime, but `docker` is interchangeable here.

-The makefile will account for whether you are using Docker or Podman (target: check-runtime)

 ## Keys

 Signing: ED25519 key pair is used for signing messages to ensure that the sender of a message is authentic.
-Encryption: Curve25519 key pair is used for message encryption Key-Exchange/Encryption/Key derivation
+Encryption: Curve25519 key pair is used for message encryption Key-Exchange/Encryption/Key derivation.

-Keys that are yet to be implemented:
-- Ephemeral Key Pair - Session keys
-- Symmetric Key Pair - Message Encryption
+Shared secrets: DHKE shared secret used between clients for chat encryption.

 Configuration references a key path for `~/.strike-keys/`, this is where keys will be placed by default if you make use of the strike client binary `--keygen` flag.
 This generates 2 sets of long term keys (ED25519 signing keys & Curve25519 encryption keys)